AlexMog/Onset-MogZones/README.md

 polygon shapes.
 The package will generate events depending on players state.
 The packages uses QuadTree to optimize collisions check.
 **WARNING** Current collisions are checked in 2D.
-3D Collisions will be provided in future objects.
+3D Collisions will be provided in future updates.

 # Usage